Abyosefal/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This subfolder is used to practice shell manipulation of file permission, It contains the 0x01-Shell_permissions practice tasks from ALS SE projects.
-The Files are as follows This folder contains scripts that m

 0-iam_betty
   Create a script that switches the current user to the user betty.